Norgate-AV-Holdings-Ltd/ubuntu-server-post-install/README.md

 # ubuntu-server-post-install

-A simple opinionated bash script to configure Ubuntu Server after install.
+A simple bash script to configure Ubuntu Server after install.

 This scripts assumes that you opted to install OpenSSH Server during the Ubuntu Server installation.